photoprism/photoprism-docs/docs/user-guide/faq.md

     **Desktop Browser**

     Select the first picture by clicking :material-checkbox-blank-circle-outline: in the lower right corner.

     The user interface is now in selection mode:

-    - to additionally select individual pictures, click anywhere on them except the play/view icons in the corner
+    - to additionally select individual pictures, click them anywhere except on the play/view icons in the corner
-    - to select multiple pictures at once, press shift+click so all pictures between the last selected picture and the one you shift+click will be selected
+    - to select multiple pictures at once, use a shift+click to select all pictures between the last selected picture and the one you shift+click

     **Mobile Devices**

-    Select the first picture with a long click.
+    Select the first picture with a long touch.

     The user interface is now in selection mode:

     - to additionally select individual pictures, touch them anywhere except on the play/view icons in the corner
-    - to select multiple pictures at once, do a long click so all pictures between the last selected picture and the one you long-click will be selected
+    - to select multiple pictures at once, use a long touch to select all pictures between the last selected picture and the one you long touch

 ??? question "Can I use trees for organizing my pictures and albums?"